Connor Challey

 B.M., University of Miami

-Connor Challey is the Director of Athletic Bands at North Dakota State University, where he instructs brass chamber ensembles, teaches private tuba lessons, and manages instrumental rentals.
-Challey recently performed as a soloist with the NDSU Wind Symphony on the 2018 concert tour.
+Connor Challey is the Director of Athletic Bands and Instructor of Low Brass at North Dakota State University.
+In addition to Athletic Band commitments, he instructs brass chamber ensembles and a variety of courses at the Music School, as well as teaches private lessons for all Low Brass at NDSU.
+Challey performed as a soloist with the NDSU Wind Symphony on the 2018 concert tour.
 Prior to his time at NDSU, he instructed Breathing Gym at The University of Miami and with System Blue, a division of Blue Devils Performing arts on their Blue Devils International Tour.
 He holds a Bachelor of Music Degree in Tuba Performance from Colorado State University.
 His teachers include Samuel Pilafian, Patrick Sheridan, Aaron Tindall, Stephen Dombrowski, and Velvet Brown.

 Growing up in California, Challey was involved in a range of musical activities.
 While living in the Bay Area, he instructed Guitar, Bass, and Drum Set lessons while also playing in multiple Rock, Metal, and Punk Bands.
 Challey is a chartering member of the Beta Psi Chapter of Phi Mu Alpha Sinfonia and a member of The International Tuba Euphonium Association.
 He currently resides in Fargo, North Dakota.